 The weather is changing as the fall seems more like winter in many places, and it’s a great time to talk to your children about weather.
-Here are some of our favorite weather books to read.
+Here are some of our favorite books about weather to read.

 Un-Brella by Scott Franson is such a cool book.
 There is not a single line of text in the book, and it’s not missing a thing!
-The illustrations are so vivid, so layered and tell the story perfectly.
-A little girl has a magical umbrella that brings sun on a snowy day and snow when her yard is green and sunny.
-My 2 year old was beside himself laughing and saying “No no” to the little girl wearing her swim suit in the snow.
+Vivid and layered, the illustrations tell the story perfectly.
+A little girl has a magical umbrella that brings the sun on a snowy day and snow when her yard is green and sunny.
+My 2-year-old was beside himself laughing and saying “No no” to the little girl wearing her swimsuit in the snow.
 Grab this book and enjoy!

 James and the Rain by Karla Kushkin is another great find.
 The story is about James who suits up when the rains comes down and goes about asking all the animals if they like the rain and what they do in it.
 The story builds with numbers as it goes along.
 The first animal James meets is 1 cow, the next are 2 ducks and the numbers continue to grow and grow.
 All the animals follow James and he has quite the entourage by the time he returns home.
 A great book for anyone like us that live with rain most days this time of year.

 What Will the Weather Be Like Today? by Paul Rodgers is another wonderful weather book.
-It takes readers to all different environments from desserts to deep in the ocean and talks about the weather or lack of weather in each.
-I like the illustrations and the rhyming text, as well as the special section at the end of the book that uses photographs of children in different weather and asks the readers to answer questions about the photographs.
+It takes readers to all different environments from deserts to deep in the ocean.
+And it talks about the weather or lack of weather in each.
+I like the illustrations and the rhyming text.
+We also liked the special section at the end of the book that uses photographs of children in different weather and asks the readers to answer questions about the photographs.
 Great teaching tool for preschoolers.